zhwa/mlir-example/book/Chapter-01-Introduction.md

 ### The Dialect System

-A **dialect** is a collection of operations, types, and attributes forming a cohesive vocabulary—like a namespace for a specific domain or abstraction level.
-Think of dialects as organizing MLIR's operation vocabulary into logical categories, each serving a specific purpose in the compilation pipeline.
+A **dialect** collects operations, types, and attributes into a cohesive vocabulary—like a namespace for a specific domain or abstraction level.
+Dialects organize MLIR's operation vocabulary into logical categories, each serving a specific purpose in the compilation pipeline.
 MLIR ships with dozens of built-in dialects spanning different abstraction levels.

 At the **high level**, dialects like `tensor` provide immutable multi-dimensional arrays with functional semantics, `linalg` offers linear algebra operations (matrix multiply, convolution, transpose), and `tosa` (Tensor Operator Set Architecture) supplies neural network operations.
 These high-level dialects let you express what computation you want without specifying how to implement it.